johnpapa/vscode-peacock/README.md

 | Peacock: Change Color for Live Share Host     | Prompts user to select a color for Live Share Host session from the Favorites  |
 | Peacock: Change Color for Live Share Guest    | Prompts user to select a color for Live Share Guest session from the Favorites |

-When a [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) session is started, the workspace color will be changed to the picked one.
-When the session is finished, the workspace color is reverted back to the previous one.
+When a [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) session is started, the selected workspace color will be applied.
+When the session is finished, the workspace color is reverted back to the previous one (if set).

 ## Input Formats